Snakes. Why did it have to be snakes?

 Fancy getting a pet python?
-Calling her Sally and keeping her in a little tank, feeding her frozen mice from your freezer?
+Calling her Sally, keeping her in a little tank and feeding her frozen mice from your freezer?
 Hmm, probably not the best idea, and likely to do more damage than good.
 No matter how much you’d love your slithery friend, she’ll be a product of the cruel industry from which you got her, and she has very specific care requirements that a lot of exotic pet owners struggle to provide.

-75% of pet snakes die within one year of being within a human’s home.
-That’s a pretty shocking statistic and speaks volumes about our ability to keep snakes as pets (or lack thereof).
+75% of pet snakes die within one year of being within a human’s home – a shocking statistic that speaks volumes about our ability to keep snakes as pets (or lack thereof).